Learning to Optimize: A Primer and A Benchmark: Model-Free L2O Approaches

 \subsection{Other Common Implementations for Mode-Free L2O}

 While LSTM is so far the mainstream model, other optimizer models have also been explored.
 We describe two alternatives: \textit{reinforcement learning} (RL), and \textit{neural symbolics}.

 \cite{li2016learning} proposed to learn an RL policy $\pi$ to predict the update rule, as the learned optimizer.
 The policy $\pi$ samples the update steps from a Gaussian distribution.
 The mean and variance of the Gaussian distribution are learnable parameters of the L2O policy, updated by reinforcement learning.
 The observation of the policy is composed of the current value of objective function (i.e. loss), the recent gradients, and changes of the objective values up to $H$ steps ($H = 25$ in their experiments).
 The policy receives the decrease of training loss as the reward.
 Logistic regression functions and two-layer neural nets were leveraged as the testbeds.
 Further on, \cite{li2017learning} proposed to group coordinates under permutation invariance (e.g., weight matrix or a bias vector) into a coordinate group.
 This formulation reduced the computation cost of expensive optimization problems, making the proposed method extensible to wider neural networks.
-Generalizability of the learned policy was also studied by training the policy on shallow and narrow networks, and test on wider layers.
+Generalizability of the learned policy was also studied by training the policy on shallow and narrow networks, and test on wider layers. \cite{almeida2021generalizable} learned to update optimizer hyperparameters instead of model parameters, directly using novel features, actions, and a reward function to feed RL.
+They demonstrated promising scalability to large-scale real problems.

 It is worthy to mention a special L2O work \cite{pmlr-v70-bello17a}, that explored L2O from the neural symbolic prospective.
 The authors also leveraged an RL controller, but avoided directly modeling the update rules.
 Instead, they designed a search space of operands (gradient $g$, gradient's running exponential moving average $\hat{m}$, etc.), unary functions of input $x$ ($e^x$, $\mathrm{log}(x)$, $\sqrt{|x|}$, etc.), and binary functions (mapping $(x, y)$ to $x + y$, $x - y$, $x * y$, etc.).
 The RL controller was learned to select a sequence of elements from the search space, formulate a function to process the input, and output the update rule.
 Their searched best L2O optimizer (the RL controller) shows strong transferability, and improved training performance (lower training losses) on different tasks and architectures, including ImageNet classification and Google's neural machine translation system.
+Their idea was further developed in \cite{real2020automl}, to automatically discover complete machine learning algorithms from raw mathematical operations as building blocks, which concerns a more general problem than L2O.